markaltmann/markaltmann.github.io/_posts/2020-04-14-Tor-Relay-Node.md

 Apart from that guide, you can also easily install Tor manually.
 As we have a Raspberry Pi, which is based on Debian, we just follow the official guide: <https://www.torproject.org/docs/debian.html.en>

-You need to add the following entries to /etc/apt/sources.list or a new file in /etc/apt/sources.list.d/:
+Add the following entries to /etc/apt/sources.list or a new file in /etc/apt/sources.list.d/:

     deb https://deb.torproject.org/torproject.org stretch main
     deb-src https://deb.torproject.org/torproject.org stretch main